menu

 Monastery Siege

 Siege has seen some Modern and Legacy play already and is actually pretty sweet.
-It allows you to gas up the graveyard and also has utility as a sideboard card against Burn decks (where it essentially becomes Bitter Chill).
+It allows you to gas up the graveyard and also has utility as a sideboard card against Burn decks (where it essentially becomes Chill).

 Like others on this list, it's just too cheap to sell.
 I'm keeping mine.